High-explosive squash head: History

-HESH was developed by Dennistoun Burney in the 1940s for the UK's war effort, originally as an anti-fortification "wallbuster" munition for use against concrete.
+HESH was developed by Dennistoun Burney in the 1940s for the British war effort, originally as an anti-fortification "wallbuster" munition for use against concrete.
 He also led British developments in recoilless rifles as a means to deliver the shell.
-An early application of the HESH principle was the AVRE's 165 mm demolition gun.
+An early application of the HESH principle post WWII was the L9 165 mm demolition gun fitted to AVRE combat engineer vehicles.

 HESH was found to be surprisingly effective against metallic armour as well as concrete structures.
 It was widely used as a primary round in most large calibre rifled guns.